 I have cared for Indian Ringneck Parrots for over ten years with many ups and downs along the way, but we are still all together and well.

-Indian Ringneck Parrots are a fairly independent species of bird, which means they generally don't like to cuddle as much as other birds (although some may depending on personality), but they still need a lot of your time and attention.
+Indian Ringneck Parrots are a fairly independent species of bird, which means they generally don't like to cuddle as much as other birds (although some may, depending on their personality), but they still need a lot of your time and attention.

-- Seeds: A high-quality bird seed mix; you can make your own with human-grade seeds (organic is best) and mix them up yourself.
+- Seeds: Provide a high-quality bird seed mix; you can make your own with human-grade seeds (organic is best) and mix them up yourself.

-- Fruit: Including (but not limited to) apple (remove seeds), banana, kiwi fruit (I peel the skin off), mandarin (no seeds), passionfruit and blueberries.
+- Fruit: Options include (but aren't limited to) apple (remove seeds), banana, kiwi fruit (I peel the skin off), mandarin (no seeds), passionfruit and blueberries.

-- Vegetables: Including (but not limited to) broccoli, carrot, zucchini, kale, spinach, green peas, sweet corn and capsicum.
+- Vegetables: Options include (but aren't limited to) broccoli, carrot, zucchini, kale, spinach, green peas, sweet corn and capsicum.

 - Nuts: I usually offer them almonds as treats throughout the day.

-- Fresh Water: Preferably filtered instead of tap
+- Fresh Water: Preferably, offer filtered water instead of tap water.

 - Pellets: I provide TOPS Organic Parrot Pellets, which are now available for purchase within Australia.

 Try to offer organic if you can.
 If this isn't possible, I usually remove the skin.
-There are a number of foods that are toxic to birds, the main one being avocado which can cause death, so you must be careful and research the foods that are safe before adding them to your birds' diet.
+There are a number of foods that are toxic to birds; the main one is avocado, which can cause death.
+You must be careful and research the foods that are safe before adding them to your birds' diet.